 The question of which standard governs depends on the engagement type.

-Statutory audit of HGB financial statements: IDW PS 250 n.F. (and its ISA [DE] 320 equivalent) controls.
+If you’re performing a statutory audit of HGB financial statements for a German entity, IDW PS 250 n.F. (and its ISA [DE] 320 equivalent) controls.
 The Bestätigungsvermerk and Prüfungsbericht must reference the German standards.
 Using ISA-only methodology without the IDW PS layer is a non-compliance risk.

-Component work under ISA 600 instructions: You apply IDW PS 250 n.F. for your local procedures but must also meet the group auditor's ISA 320-based instructions.
+If you’re performing component work under ISA 600 instructions from a non-German group auditor, you apply IDW PS 250 n.F. for your local procedures but must also meet the group auditor’s ISA 320 -based instructions.
 Where the two standards produce different materiality amounts, use the lower of the standalone and component materiality for relevant procedures.

-Non-German auditor reviewing a German component file: Do not flag the absence of ISA 320.A4-style benchmark percentages as a deficiency.
+If you’re a non-German auditor reviewing a German component file, do not flag the absence of ISA 320 .A4-style benchmark percentages as a deficiency.
 The German standard deliberately omits prescribed benchmarks.
 Look instead for the entity-specific rationale that IDW PS 250 n.F. requires.

 Practical checklist